muzabol2/tetris/README.md

 - [x] Start/restart functionality
 - [x] Pause/resume functionality
 - [x] Buttons to play on a phone
-- [ ] When down button push long block goes down to the end
+- [x] When down button push long block goes down to the end
-- [ ] Line clearing fix state -> zustand?
+- [x] Line clearing fix state
 - [ ] Resize GameBoard to small phones
 - [ ] Next piece preview (on the right site from board)
 - [ ] Level progression and increasing speed